coldshrine/study-notes/books/radical-focus.md

 ### A path to success

 We start our journey to our dreams by wanting, but we arrive by focusing, planning and learning.

+#### Before starting OKRs, check your mission

+If you  think that you create a startup to make money, you are misinformed.
+[90% of startups fail](https://www.allmandlaw.com/blog/2013/january/mapping-tech-startups.aspx).
+If you want to change the world you will need a mission.